cdelker/schemdraw/docs/usage/backends.rst

     schemdraw.use('svg')

 The backend can be changed at any time.
-Alternatively, the backend can be set individually on each Drawing:
+Alternatively, the backend can be set individually on each Drawing using the `canvas` parameter:

 .. code-block::

-    with schemdraw.Drawing(backend='svg') as d:
+    with schemdraw.Drawing(canvas='svg') as d:
         ...

 Use additional Python libraries, such as `pycairo <https://cairosvg.org/>`_, to convert the SVG output into other image formats.